AIcodeAcademy/full_stack_blueprint/.vscode/instructions/git.md

 - Add any pending changes
 - Generate a message with the summary of changes
 - Using conventional commits for messages
+- Be explicit and detailed about the changes

 ## Git release